 - Recruiting, hiring, training, and retaining qualified school nutrition staff. - Enhancing the image of school nutrition professionals and their influence in the community. - Building skills and empowering staff to lead and efficiently operate school nutrition programs. - A. Professional Standards for School Nutrition Employees - 1.
-Applies to all school nutrition employees, whether the SFA operates the school nutrition program or contracts with a Food Service Management Company (FSMC). - Annual requirements apply to the 12 months between July 1 and June 30. - Any excess annual training hours may be carried over to a subsequent school year. - Directors are required to have at least 8 hours of Food Safety Training every five years. - Compliance with the professional standards is a part of the Administrative Review. - Offer vs Serve Training is required every year for CNP employees who work sites that conduct offer vs serve in order to identify a reimbursable meal. - Civil Right Training is required every year for any employee in a district who assist with any Child Nutrition duties. - 2.
-Job Categories (See Table 1 on page C-98) - a.
-Directors plan, administer, implement, monitors, and evaluates all district-wide aspects of the school nutrition program. - (1) Every district must have a designated Director for Child Nutrition (SP-05-2020 #6) even if this role is shared between multiple people.
-The person designated as director performs these program duties on a daily, weekly, seasonal, or yearly basis: - Facilities & Equipment Management; - Financial Management; - Food Production and Operation Management; - Sanitation & Safety; - Human Resources Management; - Marketing & Communication; - Menu & Nutrition Management; - Procurement & Inventory Management; - Program Management & Accountability; and - Technology & Information Systems - (2) If a schools uses a Food Service Management Company (FSMC), both the district and FSMC must designate a Director and both must have 12 hours of Professional Development hours annually.
-The SFA director and the FSMC director cannot be the same person. - b.
-Managers have direct responsibility for the day-to-day operations at one or more schools. - c.
+Applies to all school nutrition employees, whether the SFA operates the school nutrition program or contracts with a Food Service Management Company (FSMC). - Annual requirements apply to the 12 months between July 1 and June 30. - Any excess annual training hours may be carried over to a subsequent school year. - Directors are required to have at least 8 hours of Food Safety Training every five years. - Compliance with the professional standards is a part of the Administrative Review. - Offer vs Serve Training is required every year for CNP employees who work sites that conduct offer vs serve in order to identify a reimbursable meal. - Civil Right Training is required every year for any employee in a district who assist with any Child Nutrition duties. - Procurement Training is required for Child Nutrition Directors and any staff that procures items for Child Nutrition. - 2.
+Job Categories (See Table 1 on page C-95) - Directors plan, administer, implement, monitors, and evaluates all district-wide aspects of the school nutrition program. - (1) Every district must have a designated Director for Child Nutrition (SP-05-2020 #6) even if this role is shared between multiple people.
+The person designated as director performs these program duties on a daily, weekly, seasonal, or yearly basis: - Facilities & Equipment Management; - Financial Management; - Food Production and Operation Management; - Sanitation & Safety; - Human Resources Management; - Marketing & Communication; - Menu & Nutrition Management; - Procurement & Inventory Management; - Program Management & Accountability; and - Technology & Information Systems - (2) If a school uses a Food Service Management Company (FSMC), both the district and FSMC must designate a Director and both must have 12 hours of Professional Development hours annually. - Managers have direct responsibility for the day-to-day operations at one or more schools.

+c.
 Staff prepare and serve meals, process transactions at point of service, and review the free/reduced-price applications, along with other routine work.

-Table 1: Summary of Annual Required Minimum Training Hour for School Nutrition Employees
+1 Table 1: Summary of Annual Required Minimum Training Hours for School Nutrition Employees

 JOB CATEGORY ANNUAL REQUIREMENTS

 Directors 12 hours

 Managers 10 hours

 Staff 6 hours

 Part-time Staff (working less than 20 hours per week) 4 hours

 Midyear Hires in All Categories (January 1 or later) One-half of the required training for the job category hired